Transport configuration options

 The HTTP and HTTPS Transport

-This allows the ActiveMQ client and broker to tunnel over HTTP.
+This allows the ActiveMQ Classic client and broker to tunnel over HTTP.
 If the client is not JMS you might want to look at REST or Ajax support instead.

 For more information see the HTTP and HTTPs Transports Reference